zscale/libcstable/README.md

 libcstable allows you to write and read cstables (columnar storage tables).

 A cstable is a disk-based data structure that stores a collection of "records".
 The cstable has a strict schema which each record must adhere to.
-Nesting and repetition within records is fully supported - this means you can store, for example, arbitrarily JSON objects or protobufs message in a cstable.
+Still, nesting and repetition within records is fully supported - this means you can store, for example, a list of arbitrarily complex JSON objects or protobufs messages in a cstable.

 The layout of the data on disk is "column oriented", i.e. rather than storing a list of records, one record after another, we store a list of "columns", one